Open Access

 0 Introduction

-and they proved a nonlinear mixed Jordan triple *-derivation is an additive *-derivation on *-algebras under some mild condition.
+and they proved a nonlinear mixed Jordan triple *Mathematical equation-derivation is an additive *Mathematical equation-derivation on *Mathematical equation-algebras under some mild condition.

 The questions of characterizing Lie higher derivations and the relationship between different types of higher derivations have been studied by many authors (see Refs.
 [27-29]).

-Theorem 1 Let A be a *-algebra with the unit I. Assume that A contains a nontrivial projection P which satisfies for AA ,
+Theorem 1 Let AMathematical equation be a *Mathematical equation-algebra with the unit IMathematical equation.
+Assume that AMathematical equation contains a nontrivial projection PMathematical equation which satisfies for AAMathematical equation ,

 and